yaochaorui/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 - `actor_rollout_ref.model.enable_gradient_checkpointing`: Whether to enable gradient checkpointing, which will reduce GPU memory usage.
 - `actor_rollout_ref.model.use_remove_padding`: Whether to remove pad tokens, which will reduce training time.
+- `actor_rollout_ref.model.use_fused_kernels`: Whether to use custom fused kernels (e.g., FlashAttention, fused MLP).
+- `actor_rollout_ref.model.fused_kernel_options.impl_backend`: Implementation backend for fused kernels.
+If use_fused_kernels is true, this will be used.
+Options: "triton" or "torch".
 - `actor_rollout_ref.actor.use_dynamic_bsz`: Whether to reorganize the batch data, specifically to splice the shorter data to reduce the batch size in the actual training process.
 - `actor_rollout_ref.actor.ppo_micro_batch_size_per_gpu`: Batch size for one GPU in one forward pass.
 - `actor_rollout_ref.actor.ulysses_sequence_parallel_size`: Ulysses sequence parallel size.